Bicomino/LinkedIn-Scraper/README.md

 - Replace the URL with the target profile’s public URL.
 - The scraper will:
   1. Launch Edge with your profile.
   2. Log in (if credentials are provided).
+You can automatizate this process by logging in the first time and omitting future logins.
   3. Scroll and extract every section.
   4. Save the results as `username.json` (underscores replace dashes).